huaweicloud/terraform-provider-huaweicloud/docs/data-sources/images_images.md

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID of the image.

+* `flavor_id` - (Optional, String) Specifies the ECS flavor ID used to filter out available images.
+  You can specify only one flavor ID and only ECS flavor ID is valid, BMS flavor is not supported.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: